mui/mui-x/docs/data/charts/overview/overview.md

 ## Display charts

 Charts can be rendered in two ways.
-With a single component or by composition of sub components.
+With a single component or by composing sub components.

 ### Single charts

-For common use case, single component is the recomended way.
+For common use case, single component is the recommended way.

 You have to provide the `series` props.
 The `width` and `height` if the component is not responsive.